 Every three years, the RM department coordinates a group-wide risk assessment exercise.
 Every year, the RM department updates the risk assessment if necessary within its regular reports.
 Group Executive Committee (EC) validates results and subsequent yearly updates.
-The risk mapping consists in a risk self-assessment by a panel of staff and management.
 Main output is a hierarchy of top risks, which is the basis for the development of a further action plan and monitoring dashboards, if necessary.